Ixelles: Events

 Several fairs are organised in Ixelles, including the Spring Fair on the Place Eugène Flagey, which takes place between the fourth and sixth Sunday after Easter, as well as the Boondael Fair at the end of July.

+Brussels Universities Cyclocross is a cyclo-cross race that is regularly held in the adjacent campuses of the Université libre de Bruxelles (ULB) and the Vrije Universiteit Brussel (VUB), located in eastern Ixelles.

 Demographics

 Migrant communities in Ixelles with over 1,000 people as of 1 January 2020:

 Politics

 The current city council was elected in the October 2018 elections.
 The current mayor of Ixelles is Christos Doulkeridis, a member of Ecolo, who is in coalition on the municipal council with PS - sp.a.